tusharsaini0708/InterestSelectApp/README.md

 - User Must Select 3 Interests
     1.User can search interest by entering keywords in Search Interest Component
-      For ex.  if users want to select music then as user enter "m" or "mu" in Search Component then API fetches all the interest options that are starting from "m" now user can select music option from that.
+      For ex.  if users want to select "music" then as user enter "m" or "mu" in Search Component then API fetches all the interest options that are starting from "m" now user can select "music" option from that.

 ## Available Scripts